Are you taking thyroid medication but still losing your hair?

 For most patients that means taking T3 in some form.

 Most patients are being treated with T4-only thyroid medications like levothyroxine or Synthroid.

 These medications rely on your body to convert T4 into T3, but this doesn’t always happen.

 For this reason, many patients may actually need to add T3 to their current regimen to slow down their hair loss.

 In some cases, levothyroxine and Synthroid may be enough but the dose simply isn’t high enough.

 In these cases, you need to make sure that your dose is adequate and high enough.

 You can find more info on how to dose levothyroxine here.

 Don’t focus on your thyroid lab values, instead focus on your symptoms and how you are feeling.

-Many patients (and providers) have a tendency to focus on the TSH as an indicator if they have “enough” thyroid hormone in their body.
+Many patients (and providers) have a tendency to focus on TSH as an indicator that they have “enough” thyroid hormone in their body.